 Funeral plans have been around for quite a time – even the Romans had a version of them in their so-called “burial societies”.

-The idea is a simple one, that ensures you receive the send-off you intended when you die – a cremation or a burial, with the services of your choice of funeral director.
+The idea is a simple one, that ensures you receive the send-off you intended when you die – a cremation or a burial, with the service and funeral director of your choice.

 Funeral plans today